 Step 12: Clean up the edges

-Place your items on a flat surface and allow them to cure to hard, usually 12-24 hours.
-Once the items are cured to hard, the edges can be sanded and finished.
+Place your items on a flat surface and allow them to cure too hard, usually 12-24 hours.
+Once the things are cured hard, the edges can be sanded and finished.

-To sand the edges of small molded items, I like to use a nail emory board that I’ve picked up at the dollar store as my sanding tool.
+To sand the edges of small molded items, I use a nail Emory board as my sanding tool.
 Go over all the edges of the piece to smooth off any sharp bits.

-If you have an item with voids or holes in the surface, you can use a rolled-up piece of sandpaper to sand them.
+If you have an item with voids or holes in the surface, you can use a rolled-up piece of sandpaper for sanding them.
 A grit of 400 or higher is recommended.

-Use a wet wipe to remove any stray particles from your sanding before adding any additional finishing.
+Use a wet wipe to remove stray particles from your sanding before adding any additional finishing.

 Step 13: Highlight details

 Once your pieces are sanded, you can add paint or Gilder’s Paste if you want additional highlights for the texture.

-Adding colourant as a finish may have a slightly different colour than that which is put in the mold at the beginning.
+Adding colourant as a finish may have a slightly different colour than that put in the mold at the beginning.

 NOTE: Colourant added after the item is cast won’t be as permanently melded with the resin and can rub off with wear.

 Every unmolding is like uncovering a unique treasure.
 Some items look great on both sides without any additional finishing touches.